 There are already typefaces available for setting hieroglyphs, transliteration and Coptic, so what benefits do the Google Noto typefaces carry?

-At the moment, it’s probably more just a matter of aesthetic preference and the ability to create a more harmonious look across documents when using a mixture of scripts.
-There are free typefaces for hieroglyphs, transliteration and Coptic all readily available (links via my Web Directory), so Google Noto is another to add to the mix.
+Apart from that, it’s a matter of aesthetic preference and the ability to create a more harmonious look across documents when using a mixture of scripts.
+There are free typefaces for hieroglyphs, transliteration and Coptic all readily available, so Google Noto is another to add to the mix.

 One thing to note, however, is that I’ve previously heard of Mac users experiencing problems using hieroglyph typefaces and apps (such as JSesh), so I’d be interested to know from any Mac people if the Google Noto typefaces work well for them.